-Returns A list containing a snapshot of the BundleCapabilitys, or an empty list if this bundle wiring provides no capabilities in the specified name space.
+Returns A list containing a snapshot of the Bundle Capabilitys, or an empty list if this bundle wiring provides no capabilities in the specified namespace.
 If this bundle wiring is not in use, null will be returned.
-For a given name space, the list contains the wires in the order the capabilities were specified in the manifests of the bundle revision and the attached fragments of this bundle wiring.
-There is no ordering defined between capabilities in different name spaces.
+For a given namespace, the list contains the wires in the order the capabilities were specified in the manifests of the bundle revision and the attached fragments† of this bundle wiring.
+There is no ordering defined between capabilities in different namespaces.

-9.3.7.6 public ClassLoader getClassLoader()
+10.4.8.6 public ClassLoader getClassLoader ()

-- □ Returns the class loader for this bundle wiring.
-Since a bundle refresh creates a new bundle wiring for a bundle, different bundle wirings for the same bundle will have different class loaders. - Returns The class loader for this bundle wiring.
-If this bundle wiring is not in use or this bundle wiring is for a fragment revision, null will be returned. - Throws SecurityException If the caller does not have the appropriate RuntimePermission("getClassLoader"), and the Java Runtime Environment supports permissions.
+□ Returns the class loader for this bundle wiring.
+Since a bundle refresh creates a new bundle wiring for a bundle, different bundle wirings for the same bundle will have different class loaders.

+Returns The class loader for this bundle wiring.
+If this bundle wiring is not in use or this bundle wiring is for a fragment revision, null will be returned.

+Throws SecurityException - If the caller does not have the appropriate RuntimePermission("getClassLoader"), and the Java Runtime Environment supports permissions.